zhangbaozhe/zhangbaozhe/README.md

 - ⚡ Fun fact: ...
 -->

 I am Baozhe, currently an undergraduate student at The Chinese University of Hong Kong, Shenzhen.
 My major is computer engineering.
 I am interested in developing highly efficient real-time robot algorithms (using C++) that can run with limited resources (e.g., edge computers on robots).
-Multi-robot systems, motion planning, SLAM, optimal control, and machine learning with robots are my interested fields.
+I am interested in multi-robot systems, motion planning, SLAM, optimal control, and machine learning with robots.

 🤔 Recent news:
-- 🔭 I'm working on an MPC controller for drones in non-inertial frames.
+- 🔭 The source code of CoNi-MPC is released!
 Please check [CoNi-MPC](https://fast-fire.github.io/CoNi-MPC/) for more information.
 - 🌱 I finished my RA internship at Fast Lab, ZJU (2022/06 - 2023/08).
+-  ⚡ I am learning reinforcement learning.

 📫 How to reach me: